Using Nametag in Tines Stories

 , and link

-If you have been a Tines developer, you certainly have used many methods to deliver data to your end-users.
-Any of those will work for delivering this link—you can even set a redirect to it and open it for the end-user from within your Tines story.
+Tines offers many methods to deliver data to your end-users.
+Any of those will work for delivering this link—you can even set a redirect to it and open it for the end-user from your Tines story.

-The first thing we need to do is get an email address from the user of the Tines story, which is easily done with a Tines web page that has a form element for entering the email address.
+The flow must get an email address from the user of the Tines story with a Tines web page that has a form element for entering the email address.

-Then add a success message in the page configuration on the right of the Tines workspace, my message is:
+Next add a success message in the page configuration on the right of the Tines workspace, for example:

 A request verification email has been sent to